ARM-software/psa-api/doc/crypto/overview/functionality.rst

 Each type of interruptible operation can have multiple *setup*, *input*, and *completing* states.
 Documentation for the specific operation describes the setup, update and completion functions, and any requirements about their usage and ordering.

-See :secref:`interruptible_sign` for an example of using an interruptible operation.
+See :secref:`interruptible-sign` for an example of using an interruptible operation.

 Symmetric cryptography
 ~~~~~~~~~~~~~~~~~~~~~~